cartoon-raccoon/oyster/docs/functions.md

 <name>=<value>
 let <type> <name> = <value>
 ```
-The second way is the only way to assign quoted text.
+The second way is heavily inspired by the Rust syntax itself, and is the only way to assign quoted text.
 Variable types are mostly inferred: the first way will automatically infer types, and `let` will infer types if `<type>` is not specified.

 Ints are stored internally as signed 64-bit numbers, and floats are stored as signed 64-bit floats.
 Oyster can detect overflow or underflow when performing operations, and will return an error if this happens.
 If attempting to assign a value greater than the maximum value of the variable type, `let` will return an error if the type is specified, if not it will follow type inference procedure and assign the variable as the type that first passes the parse.